CiscoDevNet/WASTC2024-vFDW/4-Thursday/Intro-to-Catalyst-Center-Python-SDK/README.md

 Welcome to the NETCONF & RESTCONF for Cisco IOS XE - Demo, an interactive learning experience designed to introduce you to the world of network automation using two of the most prevalent protocols in the industry: NETCONF (Network Configuration Protocol) and RESTCONF (Representational State Transfer Configuration Protocol).

-In this session, we will embark on a journey through the configuration and management of network devices using these protocols, which are integral to modern network operations.
-NETCONF provides a mechanism for installing, manipulating, and deleting the configuration of network devices, while RESTCONF allows for similar operations through a more web-friendly HTTP-based interface.

-Our sandbox environment, the IOS XE on Cat8kv AlwaysOn sandbox, will serve as our testing ground.
-Here, you will have the opportunity to apply your knowledge in a safe and controlled setting, allowing you to explore the capabilities of these protocols without the risk of affecting a live network.

-Before we dive into the hands-on portion of the demo, ensure you have the prerequisites in place.
-These include a suitable Python environment, an integrated development environment (IDE) like Visual Studio Code, and tools like Postman for API interaction.
-With these tools at your disposal, you'll be well-equipped to follow along with the exercises and gain practical experience with NETCONF and RESTCONF.

-As we proceed, remember that the goal of this demo is not just to execute commands but to understand the principles behind them.
-By the end of this session, you should feel more confident in your ability to automate network configurations and appreciate the efficiency gains that can be achieved through these powerful protocols.

-So, let's set up our environment, roll up our sleeves, and get ready to take a significant step toward grokking network automation.

 <br>